Have a question? Well, maybe we’ve answered it here…

 - We collaborate evenly.
 It’s really important to both of us to get together in person to outline, and we usually take about two days where we just talk about the book and characters nonstop.
-But then our outlines are pretty basic; they’re often just a single word or sentence.
+But then our outlines are pretty basic; they’re often just a single word or sentence or emotional starting and stopping point.
 From there, we draft the chapters we’ve chosen and share the docs early and often so that we both know what’s coming, and what parts are getting tricky.

 - When you write, is one of you the male character and the other the female character?
 Or is it a collaborative effort?